What is a non-lucrative visa for Spain? How to get one as a British citizen and why it may be the answer to retirement in Spain

 What is a non-lucrative visa, and who is it ideal for?

-Spain’s non-lucrative visa allows non-EU citizens to live in Spain if they can prove that they have the financial resources to support themselves and their families.
+Spain’s non-lucrative visa allows non-EU citizens to live in Spain if they can prove that they have the financial resources to support themselves and their family.
 A non-lucrative visa can be applied for by third-country nationals who wish to reside in Spain for longer than 90 days and do not intend to work in Spain.
 This is an ideal visa for foreign nationals who plan to retire to Spain or simply want to live in Spain for long periods of time, for example, in the warmer summer months.

 What is the difference between a non-lucrative visa and a Golden Visa?

-The non-lucrative visa differs from the Golden Visa in that a Golden Visa requires one of a range of types of investment in Spain, the most common of which is the purchase of a house valued at over €500,000.
-Other suitable types of investment centre around commercial investments.
+The non-lucrative visa differs from the Golden Visa in that a Golden Visa requires one of a range of types of investment in Spain, suitable types of investment centre around commercial investments.

 Whereas a non-lucrative visa for Spain is an ideal option for British retirees or non-working residents, as the UK is no longer a member of the EU and does not require any form of investment.